The Quiet Charms of Nusa Lembongan

 When I finally came back to Earth, an idea dwelled upon me.

-Armed with temporary bravery and a pinch of curiosity, I climbed the slippery rocks holding on to my dear camera.
-I know it's silly but it was so fun to do something random!
+Armed with temporary bravery, I climbed the slippery rocks holding on to my dear camera.
+I felt like an explorer on uncharted land.

-What lay ahead was a huge open field with a picturesque view.
-There was nobody up there but endless grass and a cow.
+There was nobody up there but an endless field and a lonely cow.
 It felt like a Miyazaki film.
 I was ready to sit down and reward myself with the scenery when it began to drizzle.

-Luckily I brought a plastic bag which I used to wrap my camera, phone and wallet.
-The drizzle immediately transformed into heavy rain and I couldn't get down the cliff due to it being too slippery and my visibility was cut down to about 2 meters.
-I cut through the field and ended up in a different path than where I came from.
-Great, Melody.
-Now what?
+Luckily, I had a plastic bag which I McGyvered into a waterproof bag, keeping my camera, phone, and wallet dry.
+The drizzle turned into heavy rain in an instant.
+The cliff was becoming too slippery for me to get down and my visibility was cut down to about 2 meters.
+I cut through the field instead and ended up on a different, unfamiliar path.

-Knowing there were no street lamps on the island, I thanked him for his kindness, waved goodbye, and continued battling the heavy rain.
+On ordinary days, I would’ve stuck around and asked questions but learning that there were no street lamps on the island, I thanked him for his kindness, waved goodbye, and resumed cutting through the heavy rain.

-It was brief and when I went back to my seat, my food was ready and looking delicious.
+Komang set my meal on the table and gestured for me to sit and relax.
 I ate my Nasi Goreng as if it was the first meal I had in ages.
-What a day!